 When I delved into social psychology, I got a surprise: I learned that small talk has a very specific purpose.
 (If everyone does something seemingly meaningless, there’s often a hidden meaning behind it.)

 We pick up on the meta-communication of the other person.
 We do this by checking:

-- We check if they seem friendly or hostile
+- If they seem friendly or hostile

 - If they seem stressed (maybe that means that they hide something)